 The way From Portland, take I-84 E about 52 miles to Starvation Creek SP.

-Bigelow Range Preserve, ME
+Appalachian Trail Loop: Bigelow Range Preserve, ME

 Ride an undulating ridge to four peaks.

 The trails linking Bigelow’s wind-strafed peaks are uniformly rocky and ridiculously vertical—earning them a reputation as some of the toughest miles in the AT’s toughest state.
 On this 13.6-mile loop, you’ll top out on four summits, logging nearly 4,300 feet of elevation gain.
 The payoff: endless views over green-carpeted peaks.
 From the trailhead on Stratton Brook Pond Road, take the AT north almost 2,000 vertical feet and 4.3 miles to Horns Pond, stocked with brook trout.
 (Got two days?
 Bunk at the free Horns Pond shelters .2 mile east.)
 Now the peakbagging begins: Follow the AT east to knock off 3,792-foot North Horn via a .2-mile spur and its twin, 3,805-foot South Horn.
 Trace the ridge another 2.2 miles east to your high point: 4,145-foot West Peak, where you’ll enjoy an eagle-eye view of island-speckled Flagstaff Lake and peaks up to 100 miles away.
 Drop steeply to Bigelow Col, then press on .4 mile to bag 4,000-foot Avery Peak.
 Backtrack to the Col and resist gravity down the Firewarden’s Trail (you’ll lose about 1,300 feet in the first .8 mile); continue 3.8 miles to Stratton Brook Road.
-Head west .6 mile back to your car.
+Head west .6 miles back to your car.
 (207-778-8231; mainetrailfinder.com/trails/trail/appalachian-trail-bigelow-preserve)

 The way From Kingfield, drive 18 miles north on ME 16/27 to the AT trailhead.